Sentry892/ProgrammingBible/Book/chapter 4/Tools.md

 ___

 ## Terminals
-> Every programming legend begins with a terminal command so the terminal is different on every device and
+> Every programming legend begins with a terminal command

+Every OS has it's own terminal but you should add a linux terminal to your OS, before that what is a terminal?
+A terminal is an admin panel for your computer it can be used to control your OS entirely, most dev tools are build for terminal since it doesn't require any UI/UX.
+An example of a dev tool on terminal is git or the astro setup wizard.

+## Ai tools
+> The brightest stars are born in darkerst nights

+Usually I'm against vibe-coding(I will explain this in a second) but I feel that begineers should have some expirience working with ai tools.
+Vibe coding is a practice of developers using Ai tools to write their code instead of manually do it.